 DevOps is really about continuous improvement and embracing automation.
 Embracing that concept allows us to get to fewer defects faster.

-Derek: As you embraced continuous practices and DevOps practices, were there points when you realized certain old ways of doing things weren’t going to enable you to move forward?
+Derek: As you embraced continuous practices and DevOps practices, were there points when you realized that certain old ways of doing things weren’t going to enable you to move forward?

 When the board asks, "How are we doing as a company across the entire organization?"
 We can say that product A got a lower score than product B, and then they turn to the VP in charge of it and say, "Well, why?"